sejin8642/mods/README.md

 ## Getting Started

-simply use import mods to import mods to use its methods
+simply use import mods to import mods to use its methods.
+Make usre of pathlib libray to manage directory path

 ### Prerequisites